 The obvious, but wrong, objection to uniform grids is that they cannot handle irregular scenes, and that hierarchical methods such as quadtrees must be used to give finer cells where the data is denser.
-There are three answers to this.
+However a criticism of their overuse in GIS is given in [Waugh86a].
+There are three answers to the use of quadtrees.

-1. Theoretical: If the data are distributed independently and identically then some cells will have more objects than others, with n_i , the number of objects in cell #i following a Poisson distribution, $p(n_i = k) = \lambda^k e^{-\lambda}/k!$, where λ is the average number of objects per cell.
+Theoretical: If the data are distributed independently and identically then some cells will have more objects than others, with n_i , the number of objects in cell #i following a Poisson distribution, $p(n_i = k) = \lambda^k e^{-\lambda}/k!$, where λ is the average number of objects per cell.
 Then the time to process cell #i by comparing all objects in it against each other will be n_i^2 , and its mean will be λ^2 .
 That is, for the Poisson distribution, the mean of the square is the square of the mean.
-In this case, the expected time, $\overline{T} = \Theta(N+K)$, where N is the number of input objects, and K the number of output intersections.
-More details of the analysis are given in [1,10].
+In this case, the expected time, $\overline{T} = \Theta(N+K)\dagger$, where N is the number of input objects, and K the number of output intersections.
+More details of the analysis are given in [Akman89a, Franklin88a].